-Name of entity Country of incorporation Equity hold 2021 % ing 2020 % Australian Chamber Orchestra Instrument Fund Pty Ltd Australia - - Australian Chamber Orchestra Instrument Fund Australia 5.4 5.4
+Name of entity Country of incorporation Equity holding 2022 % 2021 % Australian Chamber Orchestra Instrument Fund Pty Ltd Australian Chamber Orchestra Instrument Fund Australia Australia - 3.4 - 5.4

 The Australian Chamber Orchestra Instrument Fund Pty Ltd is the Trustee for the Australian Chamber Orchestra Instrument Fund.
 The entity is a controlled entity as 50% or more of the directors are directors of Australian Chamber Orchestra Pty Ltd, and the chairperson is a director of the Australian Chamber Orchestra Pty Ltd with a casting vote if required.